1 Introduction

 11.3 Marriage from Aetolia

-In 1222 BC, Andraemon (or Andrawmon) married Gorges (or Gorge), daughter of Oeneus of Calydon, and they had a son, Thoas.
+In 1222 BC, Andraemon (or Andrawmon) of Amphissa married Gorges (or Gorge), daughter of Oeneus of Calydon, and they had a son, Thoas.
 [99]

 Oeneus' sister Protogenia was married to Andraemon, father of Oxylus, father of Andraemon, of Amphissa.
 Oeneus is presumed to have married off his daughter in an attempt to solidify ties with the Ozolian Locrians in the east to counter Pleuron in the west.
 [100]